GGomez99/Optical-Flow-Motion-Estimation-Project/README.md

 See table in the flow computation for different method names.

 __Note__ : In order to perform mask segmentation, one should first compute the optical flow of the sequence (see section above).

+---
+_When the segmentation masks are computed, they are saved in `data/mask-output`._

+## Post-processing
+The post-processing code can be found in `utils/postprocess.py`.
+See project presentation (slides) for more information about the post-processing.
+In a few words, it consists on avoiding masks residues using image erosion, and closing cracks in the masks using image dilatation.

+## Process everything at once
+A convenience notebook is provided in `main processing.ipynb` that can be used to compute the flow computation and mask integration at once.
+Results are computed in another notebook, see following section.

+## Results & scoring
+The code for aggregating results, after having computed everything (flows, mask integration, and post-processing.
+See sections above), can be found in the `results scoring.ipynb` notebook file.

 ## Usage example
 Example for computing the octopus mask propagation using a sequential integration with Farneback algorithm: